Powell, citing crisis damage, says rate hikes to proceed gradually after liftoff

 Many Fed officials, Powell included, agree there are pockets of slack in the economy - the number of part-time workers remains high, for example.
 However, Powell also noted that it is difficult in the wake of a crisis to determine how much of that is the result of permanent damage.

-If lost production, low investment and underused labour are permanent scars, Powell said, then for the Fed's purposes the economy may be nearing a point where monetary policy cannot do much more good.
+If lost production, low investment and underused labor are permanent scars, Powell said, then for the Fed's purposes the economy may be nearing a point where monetary policy cannot do much more good.

 (Reporting by Howard Schneider; Additional reporting by Daniel Bases in New York and Michael Flaherty in Washington; Editing by Chizu Nomiyama)